Episode 14: Moving Faster with SAFe

 Andrew: Yes, I was going there.
 Go ahead.
 I’m so excited that you’re going there.

 Elizabeth: Yes, were you?

 Elizabeth: Yes.
-There’s X’s and O’s, right, on every coach’s game plan.
+There are X’s and O’s, right, on every coach’s game plan.
 But it’s not the same for every team that they play.
-They’re strategic– they study the other team and determine the right plays that are going to make sense that is going to bring them closer to victory.
+They’re strategic– they study the other team and determine the right plays that are going to make sense that are going to bring them closer to victory.
 That’s exactly what we have to do.